oxarbitrage/zebra-grpc-scan-spec/client_integration.md

 ## Specification

-**TODO: Update spec and summary below to last diagram version.**

 This specification simulates the integration of a memory wallet with Zebra, facilitating communication among various components, including the memory wallet, Zebra, and the `zcash_client_backend` crate.

-The simulation starts with a call to the `create_account_grpc` method from the main process.
+The simulation starts with a call to the `z_getnewaccount` method from the main process.
 Subsequent processes handle service requests, interact with the `zcash_client_backend` crate, and manage scan tasks as required.

 [Client Integration Specification](client_integration.tla)